Keolis is the world ‘s largest tram and automated metro operator

 Drawing upon our extensive international experience, we have helped to continually deliver improvements to this award-winning service.

-We advised on the network’s expansion project in its design and implementation ahead of its completion in August 2015, with new lines now regularly added to the service.
+We advised on the network’s expansion project in its design and implementation ahead of its completion in August 2015.

 Inter-modality is a defining feature of our approach to delivering passenger services, and we have worked closely with local bus and train operators to help create an integrated transport hub at Nottingham railway station.

 We have also helped to deliver a number of service improvements in Nottingham by increasing the number of trams operating per hour from six up to eight, through innovative changes to track layout, tram reliability and maintenance infrastructure.

 Keolis is the Global leader in tramways and automated metros.
 Today, the Group operates 26 tram networks and 9 automated metro networks, including the world’s largest in Melbourne (29 lines and over 250 km of track).